bata24/gef/docs/FAQ.md

 ## Does GEF support TEE OS other than OP-TEE?
 No, GEF does not support it.

-If there is publicly available test image, I consider developing to support that OS.

 ## Is it possible to debug userland with GEF when using qemu-system?
 Partially yes.